A Place for Lovers

-A Place for Lovers (Amanti, Le Temps des amants) is a 1968 French-Italian romantic drama film directed by Vittorio De Sica and written by Brunello Rondi, Julian Zimet, Peter Baldwin, Ennio De Concini, Tonino Guerra and Cesare Zavattini.
+A Place for Lovers (Amanti, Le Temps des amants) is a 1968 romantic drama film directed by Vittorio De Sica and written by Brunello Rondi, Julian Zimet, Peter Baldwin, Ennio De Concini, Tonino Guerra and Cesare Zavattini.
 The film is based on the play Gli Amanti by Brunello Rondi and Renaldo Cabieri and was distributed by Metro-Goldwyn-Mayer.

 The film stars Faye Dunaway as a terminally ill American fashion designer in Venice, Italy who has a whirlwind affair with a race-car driver (played by Marcello Mastroianni).
 It is considered to be one of the worst films ever made.

 Plot

 Fashion designer Julia is tired of living because she is suffering from malignant cancer.
 When she leaves for her last holiday in Cortina d'Ampezzo, she meets the vital Valerio.
 The two fall in love instantly, but Julia does not reveal her secret to Valerio.
-When Valerio learns that she dying, he pretends to know nothing, continuing the love affair until the end.
+When Valerio learns that she's dying, he pretends to know nothing, continuing the love affair until the end.